Shaukat Aziz: Finance minister

-Pakistan's fiscal performance was praised by IMF and World Bank.
+Pakistan's fiscal performance was praised by IMF and the World Bank.
 The World Bank further reiterated that Pakistan's economic growth bolstered international confidence.

-IMF's new South Asia director Mr. George Abed, said he was "very pleased with the record of Pakistan in the past three years of continued macroeconomic and financial stabilisation and we have begun to think of Pakistan as a country of promise and a country of potentially high rate of growth".

-The Asian Development Bank also praised Pakistan's Micro-Finance.

-In 2001, Mr. Aziz was also named "Finance Minister of the Year" by Euromoney and Bankers magazines.

 Assassination attempt

 While campaigning on 30 July 2004, Aziz survived an assassination attempt in the Attock District of Punjab, Pakistan.
 The suicide bomb attack was staged in Fateh Jang, a small town to the north of the capital, Islamabad, where Aziz was contesting an election.
 The attempt was made when Aziz was departing after meeting with constituents.
 A suicide bomber, who was travelling with the Aziz motorcade, detonated the device next to the car in which Aziz was travelling, killing himself and Aziz's chauffeur, as well as six others.

-Aziz called the incident "tragic," and said it had claimed the lives of innocent people.
+Aziz called the incident "tragic", and said it had claimed the lives of innocent people.
 He added that it had reinforced his resolve to serve Pakistan and the Islamic world.
 After safely reaching Islamabad, Aziz instigated a probe, while the foreign office contacted its mission in Egypt to try to determine the veracity of an Al Qaeda claim of responsibility.
 Ten suspected Al-Qaeda perpetrators were arrested in Egypt and later extradited to Pakistan for the crime.